 Rock of Ages II: Bigger and Boulder (Chile), won at Ludicious Festival in Zurich

-All fifteen studios competing in Malmö will also be showing their qualifier-winning games in the NGDC Finalist Expo, where the NG18 audience will be able to play all the games, meet with the finest European development talents and vote for their favorites.
+All fifteen studios competing in Malmö also showed their qualifier-winning games in the NGDC Season II Finalist Expo, where the NG18 audience was able to play all the games, meet with the finest European development talents and vote for their favorites.

-Find out more about the Nordic Game Discovery Contest, including the second season finalists, their videos and much more at discovery-contest.nordicgame.com!
+Find out more about the Nordic Game Discovery Contest, including this third season’s qualifiers and finalists, at discovery-contest.nordicgame.com.

 About the Nordic Game conference